cxw42/mbot/README.md

 Dependencies: `sudo apt install python3-hidapi libhidapi-dev`

+- Set up the mbot to output serial data at 57600
-`sudo python3 enumerate.py` sees the device but only gets 0s as of now.
+- Run `sudo python3 enumerate.py`.
+It sees the device and gets data, but the data is corrupted.

 Refs:
 - <https://github.com/Ted-CAcert/mymbot/wiki/mBot-2.4G-Wireless-Serial>